 A 3-year cohort default rate is the percentage of a school's borrowers who enter repayment on certain Federal Family Education Loan (FFEL) Program or William D. Ford Federal Direct Loan (Direct Loan) Program loans during a particular federal fiscal year (FY), October 1 to September 30, and default or meet other specified conditions prior to the end of the second following fiscal year.
 Please refer to the Cohort Default Rate Guide for a more in-depth description of cohort default rates and how the rates are calculated.

-The U.S Department of Education releases official cohort default rates once per year.
-The FY 2010 official 3-year cohort default rates, the second official 3-year cohort default rates available, were delivered to both domestic and foreign schools on September 23, 2013, electronically via the eCDR process.
+The U.S. Department of Education releases official cohort default rates once per year.
+The FY 2011 official 3-year cohort default rates were delivered to both domestic and foreign schools on September 22, 2014, electronically via the eCDR process.
 All schools must enroll in eCDR to receive cohort default rate notification.
 Schools may check their eCDR enrollment online or by calling CPS/SAIG Technical Support at 800-330-5947.

-Secretary Duncan announced that the FY 2010 3-year national cohort default rate is 14.7 percent.
-The Department also released a summary of the FY 2010 official 3-year cohort default rates by state and by institution type.
-We are also providing tables with the Federal Family Education Loan (FFEL) Program and Direct Loan (DL) Program default rates and a briefing on the national default rates.
+Secretary Duncan announced that the FY 2011 3-year national cohort default rate is 13.7 percent.
+The Department also released a summary of the FY 2011 official 3-year cohort default rates by state and by institution type.
+We are also providing a briefing on the national default rates.

 Schools may also obtain an electronic loan record detail report via the National Student Loan Data System (NSLDS) Professional Access website.
 A loan record detail report contains the data used to calculate a school's FY 2011 official 3-year cohort default rate.
 Assistance in accessing the NSLDS site or with downloading an electronic loan record detail report is available through NSLDS Customer Service at 1-800-999-8219.